monimoyd/EndGameAssignment/README.md

 # XI.
 Conlcusion
 In this project I have used TD3 algorithm to train a agent car in Kivy environment.
 I have faced lot of technical challenges and resolved one by one.
-One of the greatest learning I got from the project is I need to be "patient and try try again and never say die " to be successful in Deep Learning Projects and which will be helpful in future as well
+One of the greatest learning I got from the project is I need to be "patient and try try again and never give up " to be successful in Deep Learning Projects and which will be helpful in future as well